Loading...

 • Create a temporary user account.

-• Grant sudo access using group membership (sudo or wheel).
+• Grant sudo access via group membership.

 Walkthrough